ultimaweapon/tsuki/README.md

 # Tsuki
 [![Crates.io Version](https://img.shields.io/crates/v/tsuki)](https://crates.io/crates/tsuki)

 Tsuki is a port of Lua 5.4 to Rust.
-This is a port, not binding; which mean all code are Rust and can be using without C compiler[^1].
+This is a port, not binding; which mean all code are Rust and can be using without C compiler.
 The initial works was done by [C2Rust](https://github.com/immunant/c2rust).
 Note that this port was done **without** compatibility with the previous version.
 You can see a list of the differences [here](https://www.lua.org/manual/5.4/manual.html#8).

 > [!WARNING]
 > Tsuki currently in a pre-1.0 so prepare for a lot of breaking changes!